Various Risk Metrics

 Value at Risk

-Value at Risk expressed as VaR(α) is a common risk index used by practitioners and in particular by financial institutions.
-It is defined as the maximum dollar amount expected to be lost at a pre-defined confidence level.
-In the Decision Tree software, you can choose to display the Value at Risk metric from the metrics panel.
-Then the chart in the carousel will let you set a level of confidence or significance level (α) as shown below.
+Value at Risk, written as VaR(α), is a risk number used widely in practice, especially by banks and other financial firms.
+It tells you the most you would expect to lose at a chosen confidence level.
+For example, it answers a question like "with 95% confidence, what is the worst loss I should plan for?"
+In the Decision Tree software you can turn on the Value at Risk metric from the metrics panel.
+The chart in the carousel then lets you set your confidence level, or significance level (α), as shown below.

 Value at Risk metric displayed in Decision Tree Analyzer, showing the maximum dollar loss at the chosen significance level for each compared option.